 Addresses the various needs of the units dynamically;

-Incorporates both outcomes and experiences;
+Incorporates both outcomes (numbers) and experiences (narrative);

 Provides continuous and outcomes-based feedback;